gaia-app/docs/content/getting-started/quick-start.md

  * a Docker daemon (used to run Terraform itself)
  * a MongoDb database (to store its data)

-## Getting started with docker-compose
+## Getting started with docker-compose & pre-build images

+!!!
+Prerequisites
+* `docker` version 20.10.14 minimum
+* `docker-compose` version 1.29 minimum

 Create the following `docker-compose.yml` file